Skip to content

 SeS("<object ID>").

-Since Rapise 6.4 you may specify type of a dynamically created object as well.
+Since Rapise 6.4, you can also specify the type of a dynamically created object.

 var username = /**HTMLObject*/ Navigator.Find("//button[id='username']");

-Save the edited file to let Rapise re-parse it.
-Then you may type
+Save the edited file to allow Rapise to re-parse it.
+Then you can type

 username.

-and Rapise will suggest actions and properties for the HTMLObject type.
+and Rapise suggests actions and properties for the HTMLObject type.

 See Also